doppelganger113/amazon-pay-react/README.md

   | handleButtonError:          | Function callback                           | function |

- - **Split across multiple pages**
+#### Multi page
-  When you want to have component per view, you must wrap each widget/component individually with the following wrapper in order to not try to render without having the script previously loaded.
+  When you want to have component per view, you must wrap each widget/component individually with the following wrapper in order to not try and render without having the script previously loaded.
 ```jsx
 import {AmazonPayButton, amazonBootstrapComponent} from 'amazon-pay-react';